open-data-fabric/open-data-fabric/src/open-data-fabric.md

 > - Do we stop processing and ask user to validate that the query takes into account the new columns?

 ### Dataset Sharing
-Dataset sharing involves uploading the data to some [Remote](#remote) where it can be discovered and accessed by other peers.
+Dataset sharing involves uploading the data to some [Repository](#repository) where it can be discovered and accessed by other peers.
 Due to immutable nature of data and metadata it is very easy to keep shared data up-to-date as only new blocks and part files need to be uploaded.

 It is important to ensure the atomicity of the sharing, or at least create the perception of atomicity to someone who happens to be downloading the data concurrently with the upload.

-For [Remotes](#remote) that do not support atomic file/object operations the following sequence of operations can ensure that concurrent downloads will always see the [Dataset](#dataset) in a consistent state:
+For [Repositories](#repository) that do not support atomic file/object operations the following sequence of operations can ensure that concurrent downloads will always see the [Dataset](#dataset) in a consistent state:
 1. Upload data part files
 2. Upload metadata blocks
 3. Update references in `metadata/refs` directory